SQL is deep - a personal journey

 LATERAL JOIN.
 Woah, these transform some of my clunky SQL clauses into short and pithy poems.

 MySQL procedures.
 2019.
 At Consentio, we use MySQL.
-Miss PostgreSQL.
+Dearly miss PostgreSQL.
 But, server-side procedures work quite well in this thing.

 Transaction Isolation levels.
 At Consentio, our parallel test suites were running into strange deadlocks where they should not.
 I read up on Transaction Isolation levels in Martin Kleppmann’s great book.
 MySQL 5.7 does some strange stuff to get Repeatable Reads.
 The whole thing is solved by putting the tests on Read-Committed level.